 National Weather Service Charleston SC

-high pressure will prevail through Saturday.
-A dry cold front will
+high pressure will prevail through Saturday...before a warm front

-warm high pressure through the middle of next week.
+the area Monday night...followed by high pressure into the middle of

 Near term /until 6 am Saturday morning/...